ilwoongchoi/Portfolio/README.md

-I am greatly interested in puzzles, 2d and 3d games and military strategy so I included these to show what I can integrate with ecology and spatial planning.
+I am greatly interested in puzzles, 2d and 3d games so I included these to show what I can integrate with ecology and spatial planning.
 In my free time in the past I have enjoyed many logic and mobile puzzles such as sudoku, slitherink, sumgrid, block puzzle, slide puzzle, nonogram and so on, so I thought it would be fun to make them for mobile using many different language frameworks and platform.
 The essence is that, refreshing or creation of  new game or a puzzle board is done by random selection of the numerals or positional value on the board by the machine, and this creates infinite number of new board that people can enjoy in their free time.

 <img width="200" height="188" alt="image" src="https://github.com/user-attachments/assets/9b95400d-d209-4fb2-a740-06ba1ae2ae49" /><img width="200" height="188" alt="image" src="https://github.com/user-attachments/assets/d727aa93-8e8e-4943-820e-b44a19703297" /><img width="200" height="188" alt="image" src="https://github.com/user-attachments/assets/186ab7e5-bc41-43be-8a06-63414dc90318" /><img width="200" height="188" alt="image" src="https://github.com/user-attachments/assets/18cc0205-f114-48e7-a80c-c6f6f71f5122" />